vino905/system_design/design_patterns/template/README.md

 ## Order Processing System

-Consider an `OrderProcessor` system where different types of orders (e.g., Credit Card or PayPal payments) need to be processed.
+Consider an `OrderProcessor` system where different types of orders (e.g., Credit Card or UPI payments) need to be processed.
 The general process involves selecting items, making payment, generating an invoice, and shipping the items.
 The process remains the same for all orders, but specific steps, like payment method and shipping, vary.